Corporate Governance Code

 The Board is committed to complying with all relevant regulations concerning the independence of the external auditor.
-The responsibility for ensuring the appropriate independence and effectiveness of the external auditor rests with the Audit Committee who report their conclusions to the Board and who also summarise their work in this respect in their report.
+The responsibility for ensuring the appropriate independence and effectiveness of the external auditor for recommendation to the Board rests with the Audit Committee which summarises its work in this respect in their report.

 Approach to ensuring the integrity of financial and narrative reporting

 The Board controls the integrity of financial and narrative reporting by ensuring that the Board includes individuals with sufficient and diverse experience, which includes ensuring that the Board includes a number of members who have relevant qualifications.
 Specifically, the Chairman of the Audit Committee has, as required, relevant and recent experience in financial reporting matters.
-The appropriateness of the qualifications and experience of the Investment Adviser’s finance team members and of the resources available to that team are reviewed each year in the internal control review which is conducted by the Audit Committee and the results of which are reported to the Board.
+The appropriateness of the qualifications and experience of the Investment Adviser’s finance team and of the resources available to them are reviewed each year as part of the internal control review conducted by the Audit Committee, the results of which are reported to the Board.
 The terms of the Investment Advisory Agreement also require that all financial and narrative reports are provided to the Board with sufficient time and in sufficient detail to enable their review and for the Board to interrogate the analyses provided.

 The Audit Committee